 We started in the master bedroom.
 The couple wanted a cozy cabin-feel, so we incorporated an accent wall made from fresh cut cedar.
 This brought a warm, homey vibe and added an element of interest to the space.

 The first win in the master was the fact that the original hardwood floors underneath the dated carpet were salvageable.
-We refinished them, added new windows, light fixtures, drywall and a coat of fresh paint to the walls, and added a natural cedar, clear sealed window trim and baseboards.
+We refinished them, added new windows, light fixtures, drywall, a coat of fresh paint to the walls, and natural cedar, clear-sealed window trim and baseboards.

 The master bathroom needed a complete transformation as well.
 We installed new drywall, paint, trim, tile, a large walk-in shower, brand new fixtures and hardware, new white oak cabinets, and Volakas marble countertops.

-This space originally had a dated built-in and A/C wall vent and I wanted to spruce it up a bit by removing all the doors and painting the shelves and then my friend and metal worker, Jimmy Don, cut this pretty design out for the new wall vent that now looks like artwork!
+This space originally had a dated built-in and A/C wall vent, and I wanted to spruce it up a bit by removing all the doors and painting the shelves.
+My friend and metal worker, Jimmy Don, cut this pretty design out for the new wall vent that now looks like artwork!
 This goes to show that it doesn’t take much to freshen up a space.

 My carpenter, Clint Harp, was able to refinish and freshen up the client’s grandfather’s dining room table, where they shared many meals growing up.

-In the end, the Zan family loved their home’s transformation from a critter-infested relic, to a spacious and cozy family home.
+In the end, the Zan family loved their home’s transformation from a critter-infested relic to a spacious, cozy family home.
 The reveal was extra special because the Zan family knew their grandfather would’ve loved it.
 Chip and I were honored to create a home where the Zans could cherish the memories from the past but also create new memories moving forward with their own beautiful family.

 Photos by Rachel WhyteOpens in new tab